Ms. Jill Hagan » About your teacher Ms. Hagan

 I earned my Bachelor’s Degree in Diplomacy and World Affairs from Occidental College, and my Master’s Degree in Education from Mt.
 St. Mary’s University.
 I love to travel, and have lived, worked and studied in various parts of the world.

-At Nobel, I am working on National Board Teacher Certification this year.
-Outside of Nobel, you may find me taking Rowing classes, or doing weight training.
+At Nobel, I am working on National Board Teacher Certification this year and am the Social Studies/History Department's Chairperson.
 In addition to travel, I love to be a tourist in Los Angeles and learn about our amazing city.